archivesspace/tech-docs/provisioning/https.md

   * You have obtained an SSL certificate and key from an authority

-Unless otherwise stated, it is assumed that you have root access on your machines, and all commands are to be run as root (or with sudo).

 1. [Configuring the Web Server](#step-1-configure-web-server-apache-or-nginx)
    - [Apache](#apache)
      - [Setting up SSL](#setting-up-ssl)